This Girl Was A Real Killer

 Shanina volunteered after her second brother's death, but her application was denied (perhaps because of her age).
 She then learned how to shoot at a nearby range on her own.
 On 22 June 1943, exactly two years after the war began, she was admitted into the Vsevobuch military training program.

 Shanina enrolled in the Central Female Sniper Academy.
-She did well in training and requested front-line service.
-She joined the 184th Rifle Division in a separate all-female sniper platoon as its commander.
+She did well in training and requested a front-line unit.
+Roza joined the 184th Rifle Division.

 While usually armed with a sniper rifle, on occasion Roza used a submachine gun.
 She used "blinds," hidden spots near the German lines which were specially camouflaged.
 She also was adept at taking out German snipers hidden in trees by waiting until the light was just right for her to spot them.